-- 1. Patents: As to any patentable subject matter contained in the Deliverables, the Grantee agrees to disclose such patentable subject matter to the City.
-Further, if requested by the City, the Grantee agrees to assign and, if necessary, cause each of its employees to assign the entire right, title, and interest to specific inventions under such patentable subject matter to the City and to execute, acknowledge, and deliver and, if necessary, cause each of its employees to execute, acknowledge, and deliver and, if necessary, cause each of its employees to execute, acknowledge, and deliver and, if necessary, cause each of its employees to execute, acknowledge, and deliver and interest to the City to the City upon request by the City. - 2.
-Copyrights: As to any Deliverable containing copyrighted subject matter, the Grantee agrees that upon their creation, such Deliverables shall be considered as work made-for-hire by the Grantee for the City and the City shall own all copyrights in and to such Deliverables, provided however, that nothing in this Paragraph 36 shall negate the City's sole or joint ownership of any such Deliverables arising by virtue of the City's sole or joint authorship of such Deliverables.
+1. Patents: As to any patentable subject matter contained in the Deliverables, the Grantee agrees to disclose such patentable subject matter to the City.
+Further, if requested by the City, the Grantee agrees to assign and, if necessary, cause each of its employees to assign the entire right, title, and interest to specific inventions under such patentable subject matter to the City and to execute, acknowledge, and deliver and, if necessary, cause each of its employees to execute, acknowledge, and deliver an assignment of letters patent, in a form to be reasonably approved by the City, to the City upon request by the City.

+- 2. Copyrights: As to any Deliverable containing copyrighted subject matter, the Grantee agrees that upon their creation, such Deliverables shall be considered as work made-for-hire by the Grantee for the City and the City shall own all copyrights in and to such Deliverables, provided however, that nothing in this Paragraph 36 shall negate the City's sole or joint ownership of any such Deliverables arising by virtue of the City's sole or joint authorship of such Deliverables.
 Should by operation of law, such Deliverables not be considered work made-for-hire, the Grantee hereby assigns to the City (and agrees to cause each of its employees providing services to the City hereunder to execute, acknowledge, and deliver an assignment to the City of Austin) all worldwide right, title, and interest in and to such Deliverables.
-With respect to such work made-for-hire, the Grantee agrees to execute, acknowledge and deliver and cause each of its employees providing services to the City hereunder to execute, acknowledge, and deliver a work-for-hire agreement, in a form to be reasonably approved by the City, to the City upon delivery of such Deliverables to the City or at such other time as the City may request.

-3. Additional Assignments: The Grantee further agrees to, and if applicable, cause each of its employees to execute, acknowledge, and deliver all proposals, specifications, oaths, assignments, and all other instruments which the City might reasonably deem necessary in order to apply for and obtain copyright protection, mask work registration, trademark registration and/or protection, letters patent, or any similar rights in any and all countries and in order to assign and convey to the City, its successors, assigns, and nominees, the sole and exclusive right, title, and interest in and to the Deliverables, The Grantee's obligations to execute acknowledge, and deliver (or cause to be executed, acknowledged, and delivered) instruments or papers such as those described in this Paragraph 36 A., B., and C. shall continue after the termination of this agreement with respect to such Deliverables.
+With respect to such work made-for-hire, the Grantee agrees to execute, acknowledge and deliver and cause each of its employees providing services to the City hereunder to execute, acknowledge, and deliver a work-for-hire agreement, in a form to be reasonably approved by the City, to the City upon delivery of such Deliverables to the City or at such other time as the City may request. - 3.
+Additional Assignments: The Grantee further agrees to, and if applicable, cause each of its employees to execute, acknowledge, and deliver all Applications, specifications, oaths, assignments, and all other instruments which the City might reasonably deem necessary in order to apply for and obtain copyright protection, mask work registration, trademark registration and/or protection, letters patent, or any similar rights in any and all countries and in order to assign and convey to the City, its successors, assigns, and nominees, the sole and exclusive right, title, and interest in and to the Deliverables, The Grantee's obligations to execute acknowledge, and deliver (or cause to be executed, acknowledged, and delivered) instruments or papers such as those described in this Paragraph 36 A., B., and C. shall continue after the termination of this agreement with respect to such Deliverables.
 In the event the City should not seek to obtain copyright protection, mask work registration or patent protection for any of the deliverables, but should arise to keep the same secret, the Grantee agrees to treat the same as confidential Information under the terms of paragraph above.

-W. EMERGENCY RESPONSE
+H. EMERGENCY RESPONSE